Dispatch-Aware Deep Neural Network for Optimal Transmission Switching: Case Study

 \subsubsection{Baselines}

-As illustrated in Fig.~\ref{fig:baselines}, we compare the proposed DA-DNN against both conventional optimization baselines and learning-based approaches:
+We compare the proposed DA-DNN against conventional optimization and learning-based baselines:

-\begin{itemize} \item \textbf{ED (Economic Dispatch; Gurobi)}: A baseline that ignores all network constraints and optimizes only the generation cost subject to generator limits.
-ED problem is solved using Gurobi, and its solution provides a theoretical lower bound on the operating cost.
+\begin{itemize} \item \textbf{ED (Economic Dispatch)}: A baseline that ignores all network constraints and optimizes only the generation cost subject to generator limits.
+The solution of ED provides a theoretical lower bound on the operating cost.

-\item \textbf{DC-OPF (Gurobi)}: The DC-OPF formulation solved by the commercial solver Gurobi~\cite{gurobi}.
-DC-OPF is solved as a convex quadratic program and represents the cost of operating the grid without topology control.
+\item \textbf{DC-OPF}: A convex optimization problem that represents the cost of operating the grid without switching control.

-\item \textbf{DC-OTS (Gurobi)}: The mixed-integer DC-OTS formulation solved by the commercial solver Gurobi~\cite{gurobi}.
-We impose a time limit of two days per instance and leave all other parameters at their default values unless otherwise stated.
-When the solver converges within the time limit, DC-OTS provides a globally optimal benchmark for the given loading scenario.